Colombia protesters hope to channel wave of discontent

 Student groups accuse the government of not fully complying with an agreement to boost education funding after a swell of protests last year.
 Duque has increased the education budget to what he says is the highest level in Colombia’s history, while student activists contend science funding is still lacking.

-Student leader José Cárdenas said demonstrators will evaluate throughout Thursday what actions they might take in the days ahead to keep momentum going.
+Student leader José Cárdenas said demonstrators would evaluate what actions they might take in the days ahead to keep momentum going.

 “What happened in Chile sent a forceful message,” he said.